Quinten97/NetScuffed/README.md

 npm start
 ```

+Then open your browser of choice and navigate to http://localhost:3000

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Currently Working on

+1. Creating 1:1 scripts in bash to mirror the powershell scripts currently being used.

+2. Better speedtest, current implementation requres and older version of node in order to use node-speedtest.
+Looking to replace this route completely with an updated solution.

+3. Easy install scripts for use on "kiosk devices".

+4. on screen keyboard for kiosk devices.